aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/debugging/index.md

 ### DuckGPT

 In cases when your duck is not around you, there is an online variety of the duck, [DuckGPT](https://duckgpt.dev/).
 It is very realistic!

-### Sensei Duck

-Normally, the power of the duck is its silent stare, but we also have a slightly more talkative duck available in the classroom.
-Sensei Duck.

-You can talk to it and it will try to answer your questions:

-1. Just say ```Sensei Duck``` and wait for confirmation that they have heard you.
-2. Ask your question clearly and loudly.
-3. End you question with the words, ```The End```.
-4. Wait for an answer.

-{{<hint danger>}}
-Note that Sensei Duck is a known liar and will make stuff up occasionally.
-{{</hint>}}

 ## Matti and Calvin